Semantic Mapping Strategy

 - Real-world referents (globe and people, top-right): indicate the actual entities in the domain (e.g., human beings) that the conceptualization is about.
 These are the things to which all conceptualizations ultimately refer.

-- OntoUML class (
+- HRIO OntoUML class (

 <<kind>> Person, left): formalizes this conceptualization at the CIM layer, providing precise ontological grounding (in UFO) for what it means to be a Person.
-When we create a class<<kind>> Personin OntoUML, we are doing more than drawing a box labeled "Person."
+When we create a class<<kind>> Personin the HRIO OntoUML model, we are doing more than drawing a box labeled "Person."
 We are encoding the meaning of Person in a structured way that the modeling language understands.
-In this sense, the OntoUML concept plays the role of a meaningful representation: it carries intentional meaning (e.g., the notion of a person as an entity with essential properties, understood via UFO's category of Kind) and it is also an explicit element in a model. - gUFO implementation (
+In this sense, the HRIO OntoUML concept plays the role of a meaningful representation: it carries intentional meaning (e.g., the notion of a person as an entity with essential properties, understood via UFO's category of Kind) and it is also an explicit element in a model. - HRIO gUFO/OWL implementation (

 OntoUML and OWL are complementary in that they operate at different knowledge representation levels.
 OntoUML is a conceptual modeling language—closer to human cognition and domain semantics—whereas OWL is a computational ontology language—suited for machine tractability and reasoning.
 Designing at the conceptual level first ensures the meaning is captured correctly before committing to OWL's computational restrictions.

 Theories of formal semantics tell us that an OWL class gets its meaning from two sources: the formal semantics of the logic (which treats Person as a set of individuals with certain properties) and the intended interpretation by the modeler (the conceptualization of Person).
 By explicitly maintaining the link (hriv:hasExactMeaning) between ont:Human and hrio:Person (which is anchored in the conceptualization), we ensure that the formal artifact is interpreted correctly.
-By grounding both the OntoUML and OWL representations in the same meaning, we mitigate the risk of the OWL ontology drifting from the original intent.
+By grounding both the HRIO OntoUML and HRIO gUFO/OWL representations in that same conceptual meaning, we mitigate the risk of the OWL ontology drifting from the original intent.
 This establishes a traceability of semantics—from the real-world domain, to the conceptual model, to the formal ontology—which is a characteristic of rigorous ontology engineering.
 Nothing is introduced in OWL that was not conceptually established first.

 Aligning Third-Party Ontologies